forever9teen/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function that prints all integers of a list, in reverse order.
+Write a function that replaces an element in a list at a specific position without modifying the original list (like in C).

-Prototype: def print_reversed_list_integer(my_list=[]):
+Prototype: def new_in_list(my_list, idx, element):

-Format: one integer per line.
-See example
+If idx is negative, the function should return a copy of the original list

+If idx is out of range (> of number of element in my_list), the function should return a copy of the original list

 You are not allowed to import any module

-You can assume that the list only contains integers

-You are not allowed to cast integers into strings
+You are not allowed to use try/except

-You have to use str.format() to print integers